verilog-to-routing/vtr-verilog-to-routing/BUILDING.md

 =======================
 CMake supports a variety of operating systems and can generate project files for a variety of build systems and IDEs.
 While VTR is developed primarily on Linux, it should be possible to build on different platforms (your milage may varry).
-See cmake.org for more details about using cmake and generating project files on other platforms.
+See the [CMake Documentation]](cmake.org) for more details about using cmake and generating project files on other platforms and build systems (e.g. Eclipse, Microsoft Visual Studio).